Mayank-Prakash-Sharma18/greymatter-classes/content/home/demo.md

 Geography is a wide subject and IAS aspirants often have to refer various sources.
 We at Grey Matter Classes strive to provide you the best content when it comes to Geography, at one place.

 Moreover, books cannot do justice with this subject.
-Geopgraphy is a subject that can be learnt better if we get to visualize and interact with the content.
+Geography is a subject that can be learnt better if we get to visualize and interact with the content.
 It also helps us to retain what we have just read.
 This is an effort in that direction.

 {{% alert note %}}
 You may also follow us on: